How-To Guides | Ozonator Installation - Spa Ozone

 Electrical Connection

-Most spa control systems will have an ozone receptacle to supply power to the ozonator, and control its cycle.
+Most spa control systems have an ozone receptacle to supply power to the ozonator, and control its cycle.

 There are many plug types used for various hot tub makes, the 4-prong Amp style being the most common.